EmaSuriano/oss-project-dashboard/README.md

 4. Open [live app][app-link] and click on Log in with Github.
 5. Accept permissions and you should be able to see the dashboard with the information of your projects ✨

-## Advanced Setup
+## Host your own Dashboard 🙆‍♂️

 The main difference with the [live app][app-link] is that login is not needed anymore in order to see the projects and there is no logout option.
 However the deployed application will show the projects of **only** one user.

 This is very handy when you want to showcase your projects to other or when you want to have an easy way to have a quick overview of your maintained projects.

-### Steps
+### Steps 🏃‍♂️

-1. Go to your Github Developer Settings, create a new Auth token and copy its content.
+1. Go to your [Github Developer Settings](https://github.com/settings/tokens), create a new Auth token and copy its content.
 2. Create a `.env` file in the root of the project with the following information

 ```text